EricStG/esg.dev/src/hugo/content/_index.md

 ---
 title: "Home"
-description: "Ze blog"
+description: "ESG's"
 ---
-Hello and welcome.

-I'm still working on getting this site up and running.
+Just another developer.

+With *opinions*.

+I spend my spare times pretending to know how to slide pieces of granite over sheets of ice 🥌

-Hoping to use this space in the future to document my (mis)adventures in software development.
+I'm planning to use this space to share thoughts, ideas and stories about my adventures in software developement.

-Until then, enjoy this random picture of a rabbit.

-{{< figure src="/images/andy-brunner-A10ZZ_oBBME-unsplash.jpg" alt="White rabbit on grass" >}}
-<sup><sup>Photo by Andy Brunner on [Unsplash](https://unsplash.com/photos/A10ZZ_oBBME)</sup></sup>
+And possibly curling 🥌

+This site is built using [Hugo](https://gohugo.io/) and the [Anake theme](https://themes.gohugo.io/gohugo-theme-ananke/) through [Azure Devops](https://azure.microsoft.com/en-ca/services/devops/).

+It is hosted on [AWS](https://aws.amazon.com/), and the infrastructure is managed through [Terraform](https://www.terraform.io/).

+Overkill much?
+You betcha!

+I'm stil playing around with things so don't be surprised if anything changes drastically